 Immune thrombocytopenia is an autoimmune disorder where the immune system treats platelets as foreign bodies and attacks them.
 This condition can exist even before pregnancy and can come to light only when you are tested for platelet count during the first trimester.
 It could have usually developed after a severe viral infection during the childhood.

 Preeclampsia is one of the serious conditions occurring during pregnancy in around 5–8% of women.
 It is characterized by high blood pressure and the presence of protein in the urine.
-Low platelet count could be
+Low platelet count could be an indication of impending preeclampsia or a more severe condition called HELLP syndrome.
+Both conditions could pose a risk to both the mother and the baby.
+An immediate medical attention would be required if these conditions are diagnosed.

 4. Drug Interactions